Git LFS (Git Large File Storage) Overview

 Today’s projects are bigger, with more files and mixed assets than ever before.
 Git and Git LFS alone can’t manage that.
 But Helix Core can.

-Helix Core — version control software from Perforce — is the best option for managing large binary files.
-That’s because large file storage is a native capability, not an add-on.
-And it’s bulletproof.
+Helix Core — version control software from Perforce — is the best version control for large file management for a number of reasons:

-In Helix Core, you can store binaries alongside your source code.
+It’s ideal for managing large binary files With Helix Core, large file storage is a native capability, not an add-on.
+It allows you to store binaries alongside your source code.
 In fact, all of your largest files — binary files, source code, art files, video files, images, libraries, and build artifacts — can live together in a single repository.
-Without slowing down large, distributed teams.
+Storing all assets in one repository allows large, distributed teams to move faster.

 See for yourself why Helix Core is the tool of choice to manage large binary files.

-By the Way, Perforce Has Git, Too
+Git Large File Storage Alternative: By the Way, Perforce Has Git, Too